1990s Donbas miners' strikes: 1989–1991 strikes

 On 10 July 1989, coal miners in the Kuznetsk Basin region went on strike, citing poor pay.
 Word of the strikes soon spread to coal-mining regions throughout the Soviet Union, particularly the Donbas.
 Following the Kuzbass workers, miners at Yasynova-Hluboka mine in Makiivka went on strike on 15 July 1989.
 The first strikes' demands were primarily higher wages and increased social protections.
 In addition to these economic demands, however, many miners were sympathetic to the cause of Ukrainian independence, viewing it as a means of achieving self-governance from the Soviet Union.
 Some mines outside the city of Donetsk initially refused to join the strikes out of fear of government retaliation, but were eventually convinced to join.

 The response from Shcherbytsky's government was largely negative.
 State media discredited the miners or avoided discussing the matter outright, and disrupted communications between the 28 mines that first went on strike.
 This hampered the ability of the strikers to successfully organise strikes at other mines, though they were joined by a pipe plant in Makiivka.
-Facing increasingly-agitated rhetoric from miners and a Communist Party of the Soviet Union that sought to remove the last vestiges of Brezhnev's rule, Shcherbytsky chose to resign rather than continue governing Ukraine in September 1989.
+On 27 August 1989 the strikers demanded resignation of Soviet Ukraine's top leadership.
+Facing increasingly agitated rhetoric from miners and a Communist Party of the Soviet Union that sought to remove the last vestiges of Brezhnev's rule, Shcherbytsky chose to resign rather than continue governing Ukraine in September 1989.
 Chair of the Supreme Soviet Valentyna Shevchenko also resigned.

 The resignations were celebrated as a victory for the miners, but by that point demands had become more political, demanding Ukraine's economic independence and increased autonomy from the Soviet Union.
+Miners' representatives were present at the constituent assembly of the People's Movement of Ukraine in September 1989.
 A two-hour strike on 1 November 1989 protested the rule of Mikhail Gorbachev, demanding an end to the Communist Party's one-party rule and direct elections to the office of President of the Soviet Union.
 A vote by the regional strike committee to go on strike in all of Donetsk Oblast ended in a 14–14 deadlock.
 Miners complained that shortages were still widespread, and additionally called for a parliamentary committee on government corruption.
 Demands for Ukraine to decouple its economic management from the broader Soviet Union was met by the Supreme Soviet of the Ukrainian Soviet Socialist Republic in August 1990, with the Law on the Ukrainian SSR's Economic Independence.